Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief

-Recent works have also considered the multi-stage HDR variants where sequential logistics decisions are made in a rolling horizon (RH) fashion \citep{pacheco2016forecast,siddig2022multi,yang2022optimizing}. \cite{pacheco2016forecast} consider a relief supply preposition and reposition problem starting from the time when the hurricane is first detected, with updated forecast information on the hurricane's attributes every six hours.
+Recent works have also considered the multi-stage HDR variants where sequential logistics decisions are made in a rolling horizon (RH) fashion~\citep{pacheco2016forecast,siddig2022multi,yang2022optimizing}.
+For example, \cite{pacheco2016forecast} consider a relief supply preposition and reposition problem starting from the time when the hurricane is first detected, with updated forecast information on the hurricane's attributes every six hours.
 The authors proposed a forecast-driven dynamic model for the problem, and a solution approach combining scenario analysis and RH.
 Similarly, \cite{siddig2022multi} consider a multi-period preposition problem where the demand is realized at landfall (i.e., last period).
 The authors proposed an MSLP formulation and showed the value of multi-stage stochastic programming solutions compared to solutions given by an RH approach and a two-stage approximation.
-Lastly, \cite{yang2022optimizing} focus on the diesel fuel supply chain problem for hurricane relief logistics, applying a two-stage stochastic programming model with updated forecast information at each roll of an RH procedure.

-Similar to \cite{pacheco2016forecast} and \cite{siddig2022multi}, the class of HDR problems that we study is concerned with distributing relief commodities to the shelters over multiple stages.
-The main difference in our HDR problem is that we consider a set of contingency modality options that can be activated during the planning horizon to increase the inventory capacities of the DCs.
-In addition, we consider that the demand realization starts at the beginning of the planning horizon, which is assumed to be the time when the hurricane starts to form at sea, while previous works consider demand realization only at the hurricane's landfall.